EpocDotFr/server-patrol/README.md

   - `USERS` The credentials required to access the app.
 You can specify multiple ones. **It is highly recommended to serve Server Patrol through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `SERVER_NAME` The IP or hostname where Server Patrol will be available
+  - `FORCE_LANGUAGE` Force the lang of the web app to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
+See in the features section above for a list of available lang keys

 SMTP related parameters: